Skip to Main Content

 Each patient may have two healthy visitors come with them to their appointment when space permits.

-Patients (under the age of 18) may have both parents come with them to their appointment.
+Patients (under the age of 18) may have both parents accompany them to their appointments.
 Other children will not be allowed to come with the patient to the appointment.

 One healthy visitor may come with each patient.

-Inpatient visits at UHealth Tower, Bascom Palmer Eye Institute, Sylvester Comprehensive Cancer
+Inpatient visits at UHealth Tower, Bascom Palmer Eye Institute and Sylvester Comprehensive Cancer Center

 Family who are not able to visit in person are welcome to contact the patient using video conferencing (FaceTime, etc.)